(I don’t own any of what you’re about to read, but if you’d like to read the saga from the party’s first adventure, click here.)

 And the two talked until the sun came up.
 Sildar pointed out ways that Ben could improve his axe-wielding, provided insight into battle tactics one could utilize when fighting in a smaller party.
 Ben came to nearly forget about the pig he had been hunting for months, his focus crystalizing anew.

 Sildar also told of Phandelver’s Pact.
 How, centuries ago, clans of gnomes and dwarves reached an accord.
 That they would share a mine rich in mineral wealth and wondrous magical power found within a cavern known as Wave Echo Cave.
-The founders of the Phandelver’s Pact also allyed with human spellcasters to bind and channel that magical energy into a mighty forge, the Forge of Spells, where mighty enchanted weapons could be crafted.
+The founders of the Phandelver’s Pact also allied with human spellcasters to bind and channel that magical energy into a mighty forge, the Forge of Spells, where potent enchanted weapons could be crafted.

 Times were good, and the nearby human town of Phandalin flourished.
 Until the orcs came, sweeping down from the North and destroying all in their path.
 In the ensuing battle, humans, dwarves, and gnomes fought side by side against the orc horde in defense of the Forge of Spells.
 So immense was the struggle that few survived the cave-ins and tremors caused by the magicks unleashed, and the location of Wave Echo Cave was lost.

-Then Gundren and his brothers, Nundro and Tharden, through their exploits discovered the entrance to Wave Echo Cave.
+Then Gundren and his brothers, Nundro and Tharden, through their exploits, discovered the entrance to Wave Echo Cave.
 The Rockseekers knew what they’d stumbled upon and, giddy with excitement, Gundren left his brothers in Phandalin and headed north for more supplies to excavate the mine.
 But not before they made a map so they could navigate the mountain and relocate the buried entrance.

 Alas, Gundren couldn’t hide his excitement during his journey north, hinting to various fellow travelers at what he’d found, going so far as to even mention his map, and word had gotten out to other interested parties.